unicoderns/orm/README.md

 'SELECT `users`.`id`, `users`.`created`, `users`.`username`, `users`.`email`, `users`.`first_name`, `users`.`last_name`, `users`.`admin`, `users`.`verified`, `users`.`active` FROM `users` LIMIT 1;'
 ```

+#### Params ####
+`fields`
+* If is NOT set "*" will be used
+* If there's a string then it will be used as is
+* If in the other hand an array is provided (Recommended), then it will filter the keys and add the table name.

+`where`
+* Key/Value object used to filter the query
+* Array of Key/Value objects will generate a multiple filters separated by an "OR".

+`orderBy` String with column names and direction E.g.: "id, name ASC"

+`groupBy` String with column names E.g.: "id, name"

 ### Get Some

 Get a limited number of matching rows